 - Verify that the forms are completed accurately and completely.
 Ensure that the employee has checked the information entered on his/her forms, and has signed and dated all forms.

-- On the Municipal Insurance Enrollment and Change Form (Form-1MUN), indicate the agency/division number and the date entered municipal service.
+- On the Municipal Enrollment/Change Form (Form-1MUN), indicate the agency/division number and the date entered municipal service.

 - Photocopy completed GIC forms and file them in the employee’s personnel file.